 OK -- for those gluttons for punishment:

-I feel extremely fortunate, almost to the point of guilt, for the family in which I have been raised, the love and support I have enjoyed, and the life experiences I have lived.
-I truly feel sorry for the 95%+ of the world who have not been able to experience similar fulfillment, and wonder why I was one of the chosen few.
+I am so fortunate for the family in which I have been raised, the love and support I have enjoyed, and the life experiences I have lived.
+I feel sorry for the less fortunate, and wish all could enjoy at least the same happiness I have known.

 I do not oppose wealth growth in any way, shape, or form, and am in fact a great proponent of it, as it is the engine that drives opportunity for all.
 But after having traveled and lived in third-world and developing countries and having seen how so many can live in abject poverty yet still be happy, I find it unfathomable how so many with million dollar homes and $100,000 cars can complain about the smallest of things in their lives (their salad or table service was not perfect, their closets are too small for their wardrobes, etc.).

-For most of my life I have lived a healthy lifestyle, and would love to find a very fit/healthy mate that would drive me to new standards of commitment.
+For most of my life I have lived a healthy lifestyle, and would love to find a very fit/healthy mate who would drive me to new standards of commitment.
 I have never been a vegetarian but am not against trying it.
 While I have gone through periods of avid dedicated fitness, recently I have had less commitment in this regard.
-But, again, I hope to find that gal who will motivate me to new and renewed heights, and together with which to share a very healthy lifestyle.
+But, again, I hope to find that gal who will motivate me to new and renewed heights, and together with which to share a very healthy lifestyle going forward.

 At this senior stage, I consider time my most valued commodity.
 From this, sometimes I find it difficult agreeing to do that which I consider to be a waste of time.
 I can do absolutely nothing and enjoy it immensely if I find value in it.
-As one example, I find sitting on a beach and contemplating/meditating the universe to be medicinal, and could do it to the extent it seems ad nauseam to others.
+As one example, I find sitting on a beach and contemplating the universe to be medicinal, and could do it to the extent it seems ad nauseam to others.
+It doesn't mean that I have to do this.
+It is just an example of how I value time.
 I will also never be possessive of your time.
 To the extent you could be happy coming and going, and doing the things you value without the need to have me by your side, this would make us that much more compatible, and strengthen our already strong relationship.

 I am in love with, and awestruck by, the creative mind and the creative and collaborative process!
 Filmmakers, composers, musicians, actors, artists, writers, dancers, photographers, designers, engineers, scientists, philosophers, poets, comedians, and all who I have left off of this list, fill our world with bold and vivid colors!
 Educated and creative minds are gifts given to us which we should appreciate greatly and never take for granted.
 I am definitely a sapiophile!